 Even after Google so upped the search engine game, these pages remain useful as a way to keep track of specific known tools and references along the way, especially when I can better remember where a reference is than what exactly it was called.
-These pages are also available to me even when I don't have internet connections working properly and I'm the one having to fix said internet connection.
+These pages are also available to me even when I don't have internet connections working properly, and I'm the one having to fix said internet connection.
 There is a whole industry around trying to game the search engine results, to have sites listed in search results that have little to do with the search items entered.
-Search results so keep shifting as time goes by.Not everything is indexed by the search engines, such as brand new pages and internal pages like an organizations intranet.
+Search results so keep shifting as time goes by.Not everything is indexed by the search engines, such as brand-new pages and internal pages like an organization's intranet.
 New pages take a little while to climb to the top of search results.
 Having local pages can be very useful for managing the modern IT infrastructure that has web interfaces on every different server/service/vendors to keep track of.
 I have created a page of local systems for each of my clients for both my own sanity as well as a tool for the local support staff.

 A fact of life on the net is that all pages have a life span.
 Some may last the life of the internet, others make a brief appearance and disappear.
-Some keep their same address(URL), others get changed periodically the same way some people can't stay at the same address for long.
+Some keep their same address(URL), others get changed periodically, the same way some people can't stay at the same address for long.
 Too many people have the misguided thought that the name is nothing and expect to just change addresses without leaving a proper forwarding address, not realizing how much traffic they will lose doing so.
-I am very aware that there will usually be some links that don't work anymore and it is a constant challenge to find and fix them.
-This is why there are sometimes multiple similar links in a group so that if one is down, the others should still be there.
+I am very aware that there will usually be some links that don't work anymore, and it is a constant challenge to find and fix them.
+This is why there are sometimes multiple similar links in a group, so that if one is down, the others should still be there.
 Sites that keep changing the address(URL) of their contents just get dropped from my links.

 First and foremost, these pages are for my own needs.
 That others can and do benefit from them is great, but a secondary consideration.
 If they don't meet your needs, then just go elsewhere.
-They are updated sporadically in little bits on my local system with periodic uploads to my webserver.
-The pages cover a full range of my life and as such there are some I am more interested in sharing than others.
-Few will get to see all of them, but given they are on a public website I try to make sure that nothing confidential ends up in them.
+They are updated sporadically in little bits on my local system, with periodic uploads to my webserver.
+The pages cover a full range of my life, and as such there are some I am more interested in sharing than others.
+Few will get to see all of them, but given they are on a public website, I try to make sure that nothing confidential ends up in them.

 Short answer: On The Net.

-Longer answer: Treasure the ones you find and like and don't expect explanations of them.
+Longer answer: Treasure the ones you find and like, and don't expect explanations of them.

 The one that gets the biggest attention is my Internet tools page, but then it is the one I've given out the most.
 Others are my Apps 'n Utilities page and my Info Security page.

-|Last updated 2018-02-19||Copyright © 1996-2018 Andy Konecny||andyweb @ konecnyconsulting.ca|
+|Last updated 2022-07-28||Copyright © 1996-2022 Andy Konecny||andyweb @ konecnyconsulting.ca|